kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ## Summary

 This KEP proposes a feature to protect Secrets/ConfigMaps while it is in use.
-Currently, user can delete a secret that is being used by other resources, like Pods, PVs, and VolumeSnapshots.
+Currently, users can delete a secret that is being used by other resources, like Pods, PVs, and VolumeSnapshots.
 This may have negative impact on the resouces using the secret and it may result in data loss.

+For example, one of the worst case scenarios is deletion of a Node Stage Secret for CSI volumes while it is still in-use.
+If it happens, a CSI driver for the volume can't unstage the volume due to the lack of the Secret, as a result, the volume can't be detached from the node and the volume can't even be deleted.
+This issue will easily happen if a PVC for the volume and a Secret for the volume exist in the same namespace, and a user requests to delete the namespace, which starts deletion of all the resources in the namespace.
+When the Secret is deleted before the PVC is deleted, this issue happens.

-Also, ConfigMaps can be deleted while it is in use, which may lead to unexpected behavior in applications.
+Also, ConfigMaps can be deleted while it is in use, which may lead to an unexpected behavior in applications.

 Similar features for protecting PV and PVC already exist as [pv-protection](https://github.com/kubernetes/enhancements/issues/499) and [pvc-protection](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/postpone-pvc-deletion-if-used-in-a-pod.md).